imliuyzh/lfs101x-notes/chapter3.md

 ![](images/3.1.4.png)

 ### Text-Mode Login
 Near the end of the boot process, init starts a number of text-mode login prompts.
 These enable you to type your username, followed by your password, and to eventually get a command shell.
 However, if you are running a system with a graphical login interface, you will not see these at first.

-As you will learn in Chapter 7: Command Line Operations, the terminals which run the command shells can be accessed using the ALT key plus a function key.
+The terminals which run the command shells can be accessed using the ALT key plus a function key.
 Most distributions start six text terminals and one graphics terminal starting with F1 or F2.
 Within a graphical environment, switching to a text console requires pressing CTRL-ALT + the appropriate function key (with F7 or F1 leading to the GUI).

-Usually, the default command shell is bash (the GNU Bourne Again Shell), but there are a number of other advanced command shells available.
-The shell prints a text prompt, indicating it is ready to accept commands; after the user types the command and presses Enter, the command is executed, and another prompt is displayed after the command is done.

 ![](images/3.1.5.png)